-This is the first photograph I made in The Jerusalem Show series, and it is significant as it has revealed a number of discoveries to me.
-To understand my excitement I will introduce the discoveries through a story (after all the process is most important):
+It's the first photograph I made in The Jerusalem Show series, and it is significant as it has revealed several discoveries to me.
+To understand my excitement, I will introduce the discoveries through a story (after-all the process is most important):

 At the end of the first semester of my third year of study, I found myself without direction about the annual project I had to do.
-I tried to turn in conceptual directions and didn't reveal anything to myself (to me it is obvious - if there is no discovery there is no excitement and it won’t work).
+I tried to turn in a conceptual direction that didn't reveal anything to myself (for me it is obvious - if there is no discovery, there is no excitement, and it will not work).
 I went downtown to get inspired.
 I took my new digital reflex camera - a Canon 10D which had arrived from B&H two weeks earlier.
-(I purchased it so I wouldn't lose the little money I earned from wedding photography due to the need to buy and develop the film, etc.) I was sure I was just going to do sketch shots.
-None of us thought at the time that such a camera could be taken seriously: "It doesn't have enough resolution... not enough color depth…” we were all Pixel Pipers from the first second.
+(I purchased it to save the little money I earned from wedding photography due to the need to buy and develop the film, etc.) I was sure I'm just going to do sketch shots.
+None of us thought at the time that a camera like this can be taken seriously.
+Everybody said: "It doesn't have enough resolution... not enough color depth, etc." We were all Pixel Pipers from the first second.

 I arrived at the city center and climbed on the stage in the center of Zion Square.
-I saw the Model and the man who suffered from Down Syndrome.
+I saw the Model and the man who suffered from Down-Syndrome.
 I quickly installed the camera on the tripod and took a photo.
-I wanted to have more people in the picture (I already had the experience from the "Sabbath Square" photo how to assemble details from different shots).
-I wanted to do something weird, a bit like Fellini...
-In the distance I saw an ultra-Orthodox family and thought it would be nice if they appeared in the picture, but I had a problem, how to get them photographed?! - On the one hand I can't move the camera away from it’s position, because then I won't be able to install the family in the final picture.
+I wanted to have more people in the picture (I already had the experience from the "Sabbath Square" photo knowing how to assemble details from different shots).
+I wanted to do something weird, a bit like Fellini.
+In the distance, I saw an ultra-Orthodox family.
+I thought it could be nice if they appeared in the picture but, I had a problem, how to get them photographed?! - On the one hand, I can't move the camera away from its position, because then I won't be able to install the family in the final picture.
 On the other hand, I can't go to them and leave the camera behind because someone might steal it..., so I decided to shout and wave at them.
 They approached, and I asked if they would agree to stand for a family portrait.

 I replied: "To the left of the concrete."